 When you ask for a testimonial tell the client what you’d like them to say.

-Often people just mention how lovely and friendly you are (especially if you’re a woman) but a testimonial saying how efficient and organised you are and how much value you have added to a business is far more useful.
+Often, people just mention how lovely and friendly you are (especially if you’re a woman), but a testimonial saying how efficient and organised you are and how much value you have added to a business is far more useful.

-Ideally, you should request testimonials via LinkedIn because you can take testimonial from LinkedIn and add it to your website but you can’t take a testimonial given via email and add it to your LinkedIn profile.
+Ideally, you should request testimonials via LinkedIn because you can take testimonials from LinkedIn and add it to your website but you can’t take a testimonial given via email and add it to your LinkedIn profile.

 (Well, you can but only by putting it onto a PDF and uploading that – which isn’t ideal.)

 Many people find it hard to know what to write in a testimonial and this is often the reason they may not reply to your request.
-If this happens then just write one for them to edit.
+If this happens, then just write one for them to edit.

 I show you how to do this in my blog post on how to get testimonials when you’re just starting out.